dounia-pihan/cv-screener-streamlit/README.md

 - **zipfile / io** → In-memory ZIP generation for selected CVs
 - **Custom CSS + config.toml** → Visual theming and layout styling

+---

+## Licence
+MIT – Free to use and share with attribution.